markdalgleish/markdalgleish.com/source/_posts/2011-04-12-document-ready-for-jquery-mobile.md

 ```

-<p>The other five jQuery Mobile events available for this DIV can now be bound within this anonymous function:</p>
+The other five jQuery Mobile events available for this DIV can now be bound within this anonymous function:

 ``` js
 pageScript(function($context){